elamiter/Fraud-Detection/README.md

 ## Part 1.
 Exploratory Data Analysis

 EDA.py file has the python script to explore the data.
 Main findings:
-* The competition host provides 2 datasets: transaction and identity data
+* There are 2 datasets: transaction and identity data
 * Transaction data shape: rows 590540, columns 394; identity data: rows 144233, columns 41
 * 41% of the data is missing from the transaction file and 35% from the identity file.
 * The identity file only includes 24% of the clients from the transaction data, rest of the information is missing